 1. Incorporate AI

 Your technology marketing strategy most likely already employs some form of artificial intelligence, and in 2022 your company should aim to expand your use of the technology to boost consumer engagement and streamline your customer service.
-Many consumers are looking for the most pain-free, user-friendly technology e-commerce experience possible, and utilizing AI to meet this need is sure to make your online technology marketing plan successful.
+Many consumers are looking for the most pain-free, user-friendly technology and e-commerce experience possible, and utilizing AI to meet this need is sure to boost your technology sales and make your online technology marketing plan successful.
 One of the most revolutionary ways this can be done is through the introduction of a cross-device compatible virtual assistant that is exclusive to your products, such as Amazon’s Alexa ® or Apple’s Siri ®.
 The introduction of this multitasker-friendly technology excites customers, and immediately plays into addressing a common, everyday need.
 Your marketing team can harness the introduction of your virtual assistant by immediately highlighting the convenience and seamlessness that it brings to users’ lives.

 In addition to marketing control features using your virtual assistant in your technology, you may want to begin highlighting its other conveniences, such as customer service and troubleshooting.
 Being able to market your products as being self-reliant enough to troubleshoot and access customer service via virtual assistance without a secondary device will set you apart from your competitors.
 As a marketing team, you can really emphasize the convenience it brings to your customers, focusing on how much time and energy your technology users can save on product installation, setup, operation, and everything in between.